-I’ve been a longtime AmEx cardholder – for both personal and business – but this is the first time I have ever received a letter like this from them.
-They automatically enrolled my business credit card for ATM cash withdrawals using a PIN.
+I’ve been a longtime American Express cardholder – for both personal and business – but this is the first time I have ever received a letter like this one.
+AmEx automatically enrolled my business credit card for ATM cash withdrawals with an assigned PIN.

 What’s the catch?

 Is an American Express cash withdrawal free?
-Sadly, no.
+Uh, not exactly.
+Not even close.

 It’s true that you can use your credit card at over 800,000 ATM locations around the world.
-But this benefit comes at a cost and it’s not cheap.
+But this benefit comes at a cost and it’s a stiff cost at that.
 Here’s how it works.

 1. Find out how much you can get – As you see in the letter, they don’t specify how much you can get.
 If you login to your American Express account, click on “Check Your Spending Ability” where you will be taken to a screen like this: